032 - Trees and Climate Change

 Tree and shrub windbreaks can also control snow deposition, reducing the energy required to plow roads, parking lots, and driveways.
 Watch where the snow drifts and blows this winter and next spring, then plant a line of evergreen trees or shrubs upwind from that - this is sometimes called a living snow fence.
 Orient your living snow fence at right-angles to prevailing winter winds for the greatest success at blocking blowing and drifting snow.
 Be careful about windbreak placement in snowy areas however, as snow drifts will actually be deeper right next to the windbreak (within 2 to 4 times the height of the windbreak down wind).

-Image Credit: The Department of Energy
+Image courtesy of The Department of Energy

 How will climate change impact trees?